Italian Salami: How they came to be

-Speck is made from raw pork legs, that are then smoked and matured.
-One of the secrets in making a good speck is its smoking, an operation that lasts for about ten days using non-resinous types of wood (beech, juniper and ash).
+Speck is made from raw pork legs, that is then smoked and matured.
+One of the secrets in making a good speck is its smoking, an operation that lasts for about ten days using non-resinous types of wood (beech, juniper, and ash).

 Speck is long and flat-like in shape; the inside is pink with a tendency towards red and clearly defined fat parts.
 It has a very distinct spicy and smoky taste.
 It is extremely versatile from a gastronomic point of view.

 Bresaola is made from beef leg cuts, dry-cured for about two weeks with salt, pepper, garlic, cinnamon, laurel, and cloves.

 This product is a typical one from the Valtellina area and only the Bresaola produced in the province of Sondrio is entitled to bear the IGP European recognition.

 At the end of maturation, Bresaola has a bright red color; its smell is delicate and slightly spicy aromas can be perceived; the taste ranges from slightly savory to mild and the texture is soft and compact.

 This charcuterie product is highly nutritional and energetic thanks to the high protein content and the total or almost total absence of fat.

 It is considered to be one of the most prestigious charcuterie products of the Italian tradition.
 It is made from the fresh rear pork legs, defatted and skinned, separating the muscle mass surrounding the femur.
 The front part of this joint is destined to the preparation of “Fiocco”, that undergoes a shorter maturation period with respect to culatello.